Can’t Click Anything On Desktop Windows 10 is Fixed (10 solutions)

 windows search device manager

-Step 2: Use the down arrow key to select Mice and other printing devices, then use the right arrow key to expand it.
+Step 2: Use the down arrow key to select Mice and other pointing devices, then use the right arrow key to expand it.

 update hd compliant device